NeuroTechX/learn.neurotechedu.com/pages/preprocessing.md

 Current compensation grade : 0
 {% endhighlight %}

-This contains a collection of metadata about the recording - all can be listed at raw.info, or alternatively single pieces are accessible via:
+This contains a collection of metadata about the recording - all can be listed at raw.info, or alternatively single pieces are accessible via calls like:

 {% highlight python %}
 >>> raw.info.get('nchan') # number of channels